Meaning of Numbers: The Number 911

 The only other time any of the fall Feast days (Feast of Trumpets, Day of Atonement or the eight day Feast of Tabernacles) fall on or include September 11 (911), in Jesus' lifetime, is in the monumental year he started in ministry!

-In 26 A.D., after the Lord turned thirty (the acceptable year for a priest to enter into God's service, Numbers 4:3, 4:47), he was baptized by John the Baptist (Luke 3:23).
+In 26 A.D., after the Lord turned thirty (the acceptable year for a priest to enter into God's service, Num.
+4:3, 47), he was baptized by John the Baptist (Luke 3:23).
 His actual ministry, however, did not begin until September 11 (911) of the same year, which is the Day of Atonement (ibid. pages 25 - 26 and appendix E).
 It is also the same day the Lord began his forty day fast and the start of Satan the devil's forty days of testing and tempting him in the Judean wilderness.

 The Day of Atonement in 26 A.D. was also extra special for another reason.
 It was the start of the Jubilee year which is announced every fiftieth year, on this Feast day, with a trumpet (Leviticus 25:9).
 It was a year of rejoicing as, under the Old Covenant, slaves were set free and Israelites rejoiced as land returned to their original owners (see Leviticus 25, 27).

-Additional info on the Biblical Meaning of 911
+More Info on Biblical Meaning of 911

 In relation to the number 911, the first place in the prophetic book of Revelation where Satan is linked, by name, to the incredible suffering that will soon come upon the entire earth is the following.